 Library customers are responsible for returning borrowed materials by the end of the loan period.
 Library materials are considered in circulation until checked-in at a Newport Beach Public Library.

 4.01 Overdue fines are charged for materials returned after the due date.
 The fine schedule is established by the Board of Library Trustees and reviewed on a biennial basis.

 4.02 Library customers are responsible for the replacement cost of lost materials, plus a processing charge.

 4.03 Overdue fines are not charged to customers registered in the homebound program.

 5.0 Library Privileges

 The Library reserves the right to refuse borrowing privileges to customers who abuse library privileges.
 Such customers may be identified as delinquent.
 Delinquent may be defined by the following circumstances:

-5.01 A customer whose record shows unpaid fines and fees in excess of $5.00.
+5.01 A customer whose record shows unpaid fines and fees of $5.00 or more.

 5.02 A customer who has ten overdue items outstanding.

 5.03 A customer who has moved without notifying the library of the current correct address.

 6.0 Placing of Reserves

-Library customers are permitted to place reserves on general materials and non-rental books, New books, Compact Discs, eBooks, Tech Toys and non-rental DVDs in the collection.
-Reserves may also be placed for materials which are “on order”.
+Library customers are permitted to place reserves on General Materials, New Books, Paperbacks, Compact Discs, eBooks, Tech Toys, Non-rental DVDs/Blu-rays and Video Games in the collection.
+Reserves may also be placed for these materials, which are “on order”.